 The right coverage is critical to your risk management process as it protects against discrimination, wrongful termination, sexual harassment, and other employment related allegations.
 Typically, the policy will cover your business as well as your directors and officers.

 What would you do if a pipe leak impacted the operation of your business and prevented you from serving clients for a day or more?
-Or what if a tornado destroyed your building?
+Or what if a fire destroyed your building?
 These and other events can destroy your ability to serve clients and bring in revenue, which can have a major long-term impact on the viability of your business.

 Business income insurance compensates you for lost income if your company cannot operate as normal due to disaster-related damage that is covered under your commercial property insurance policy.